nicolasiensen/nicolasiensen.github.io/_posts/2022-04-18-validating-requests-and-responses-using-openapi-specification-with-committee.md

 ---
 layout: post
-title:  "Leveraging OpenAPI specification to validate requests and responses with Committee"
+title:  "Validating requests and responses using OpenAPI specification with Committee"
-share-description: This tutorial shows how to use the OpenAPI specification to validate requests and responses in a Rails application using Committee.
+share-description: This tutorial shows how to reuse the OpenAPI specification to validate requests and responses in a Rails application using the gem Committee.
-tags: ruby rails openapi api tutorial
+tags: ruby rails openapi apis tutorial
 ---

 The [OpenAPI Specification](https://spec.openapis.org/oas/latest.html) (OAS) is a machine-readable standard for describing APIs developed by a consortium under the Linux Foundation.